MsVElsina/HEReloaded/README.md

 You can find a more experimental version of the pack here: https://github.com/MsVElsina/HERE-Backer-UNSTABLE-

-Please remeber to credit me and the other contributors in any releases made with this pack
+Please remember to credit me and the other contributors in any releases made with this pack

 You can follow the development roadmap here: https://trello.com/b/8AYqMGTp/msvelsina-horror-development-addons-assets